benlasko/Capstone-2/README.md

 * Returns the cleaned text

 ### So text like this:
-1. @VirginAmerica why are your first fares in May over three times more than other carriers when all seats are available to select???
-2.
+1. @USAirways 2 hours and counting waiting to get into a gate in Philadelphia.
+Just icing on the cake for a miserable flight experience
-3. To be or not to be?
+2. To be or not to be?
-4. In his house at R'lyeh dead Cthulhu waits dreaming.
+3. In his house at R'lyeh dead Cthulhu waits dreaming.

 ### Becomes:
-1. first fare may time carrier seat available select
-2.
+1. hour counting waiting get gate philadelphia icing cake miserable experience
-3. ''
+2. ''
-4. house rlyeh dead cthulhu wait dreaming
+3. house rlyeh dead cthulhu wait dreaming

 ### Line 3 is a good example of why natural language processing can be difficult.